RininAbraham1/racket-calc/devlog.md

 1:55 am: implemented the parse history function had issues with strings but fixed it, now it should return empty remaining string.

+3:00 am: kept facing unknown error when implementing the parse value function but was finally able to implement going to start on operators next